CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/passup5.png)

-13. Close the private window and repeat *step number 7 to 12* for AVDUser02
+13. Close the private window and repeat *step number 7 to 12* for user *AVDUser02*

 13. Click on **AVDUser01** to open it.
 Then click on **Groups** under *Manage* blade and select **+ Add memberships**.